kevinveenbirkenbach/cymais/roles/cleanup-failed-docker-backups/README.md

 - **Repository Cloning:** Retrieves the latest cleanup scripts from a Git repository.
 - **Service Configuration:** Sets up a systemd service to run the cleanup tasks.
 - **Timer Integration:** Schedules periodic cleanup through a systemd timer.
-- **Dependency Integration:** Works with backup-directory-validator to enhance backup integrity.
+- **Dependency Integration:** Works with bkp-directory-validator to enhance backup integrity.